 Where Eagles Dare: Book Review

-Where Eagles Dare was written by Alistair Maclean and published in 1967.
-A critical and commercial success, it is generally regarded as a classic of the spy thriller genre.
+Where Eagles Dare, written by Alistair Maclean and published in 1967, was a critical and commercial success, and critics regard it as a classic of the spy thriller genre.

-Oh, and in case you’re wondering the title of Where Eagles Dare comes from Shakespeare’s Richard III:
+The title of Where Eagles Dare is an inter-textual reference to Shakespeare’s Richard III: